Self-Acceptance: Love And Embrace Your Worth

 What is self-acceptance?

 The American Psychological Association (APA) defines self-acceptance as “a relatively objective sense or recognition of one’s abilities and achievements, together with acknowledgment and acceptance of one’s limitations.”
-It’s about acknowledging that everyone has both good qualities and flaws and experiences both successes and failures in life, and realizing that it’s unfair to hold ourselves to an impossible standard.
+It’s about acknowledging that everyone has both good qualities, flaws, successes, and failures in life, and realizing that it’s unfair to hold ourselves to an impossible standard.

 It’s worth noting that self-acceptance is not the same as self-esteem.
 Self-esteem is about positively judging yourself and your abilities, often in comparison to others.
-Self-acceptance is about accepting yourself the way you are, regardless of where you stack up against others or potential other versions of yourself.
-While some level of both self-awareness and self-confidence can be helpful in life, self-acceptance can be more foundational and unchanging over time, whereas self-esteem can fluctuate based on life events and those around you.
+Self-acceptance, on the other hand, is about accepting yourself the way you are, Self-acceptance tends to be more foundational and unchanging over time, whereas self-esteem can fluctuate based on life events and those around you.

 What makes self-acceptance difficult?